GeovanaRamos/hotel-booking-chatbot/README.md

 ## Repository Organization

+**./experiment:** contains interview transcripts and models generated in the experiment.

 **./uppaal_base:** contains base files for modeling chatbots in Uppaal.

 **./uppaal_model:** contains files for the hotel booking chatbot modeled in Uppaal that initially verified the proposed requirements.